Jeh Johnson

-Jeh Charles Johnson (/ˈdʒeɪ/ "Jay"; born September 11, 1957) is an American lawyer and former government official.
-He was United States Secretary of Homeland Security from 2013 to 2017.
+Jeh Charles Johnson (/ˈdʒeɪ/ "Jay"; born September 11, 1957) is an American lawyer and former government official who served as the 4th United States secretary of homeland security from 2013 to 2017.

 From 2009 to 2012, Johnson was the general counsel of the Department of Defense during the first years of the Obama administration.
 Before joining the Obama administration, he was a federal prosecutor, the general counsel of the Department of the Air Force, and an attorney in private practice.

-Johnson is currently a partner at the law firm Paul, Weiss, Rifkind, Wharton & Garrison, a member of the boards of directors of Lockheed Martin, U.S. Steel, and MetLife, and a trustee of Columbia University.
+Johnson is currently co-chair of the board of trustees of Columbia University, and a member of the board of directors of MetLife and the 9/11 Memorial & Museum.
+In June 2025, Johnson retired from Paul, Weiss, Rifkind, Wharton & Garrison, LLP, the law firm he had been affiliated with in private law practice off and on for over 40 years.

 Early life and education

 Johnson was born on September 11, 1957, in New York City, the son of Norma (Edelin), who worked for Planned Parenthood, and Jeh Vincent Johnson, an architect and lecturer at Vassar College.
-His parents met as a result of the elder Johnson's friendship with Norma's brother, Milton.
-His father and his Uncle Milton were the only black students in their respective classes at Columbia University's School of Architecture.
-He is also the nephew of Kenneth C. Edelin, a physician who was a defendant in a landmark case involving abortion rights.
-Johnson is the grandson of sociologist and Fisk University President Charles S. Johnson.
-Johnson's first name is taken from a Liberian chief, who reportedly saved his grandfather's life while he was on a League of Nations mission to Liberia in 1930.
+Jeh and Norma met through his friendship with her brother Milton.
+He and Milton were the only black students in their respective classes at Columbia University's School of Architecture.
+Among other notable family members, Norma's brother Kenneth C. Edelin was a physician and a defendant in a landmark case involving abortion rights.
+Jeh Vincent Johnson's father was Charles S. Johnson, a sociologist and president of Fisk University.
+The first name Jeh was taken from a Liberian chief, who reportedly saved his grandfather's life during a League of Nations mission to Liberia in 1930.

-Raised in Wappingers Falls, New York, he graduated from Roy C. Ketcham High School in 1975.
-He described himself as "a big underachiever", earning grades of C and D in school until he went on to college, citing the fact that he didn't "have a lot of African-American role models" in what was a mostly white community.
-It was during his sophomore year in college that a vision of becoming an attorney led him to work to increase his "GPA above a dismal 1.8".
+Raised in Wappingers Falls, New York, Jeh Charles Johnson graduated from Roy C. Ketcham High School in 1975.
+He later described himself as "a big underachiever," earning Cs and Ds in school, which he attributed to the scarcity of "African-American role models" in his mostly white community.
+During his sophomore year in college, however, a vision of becoming an attorney, he said, finally inspired him to work to increase his "GPA above a dismal 1.8."

-Johnson is a graduate of Morehouse College (B.A.) and Columbia Law School (J.D.).
-He is the recipient of twelve honorary degrees.
+Johnson graduated from Morehouse College (B.A.) and Columbia Law School (J.D.).
+He is the recipient of thirteen honorary degrees.

 Early career

 Private practice and federal prosecutor

-Johnson began as an associate at Paul, Weiss, Rifkind, Wharton & Garrison in November 1984.
-He would later become the first African-American partner at Paul, Weiss.
+Johnson began as an associate at Paul, Weiss, Rifkind, Wharton & Garrison in November 1984, then left in 1989 to serve as an assistant United States Attorney in the public corruption section at the Southern District of New York.
+There, he prosecuted politicians, police, and immigration agents.

-He left private practice in 1989 to serve as an assistant United States Attorney in the Southern District of New York.
-He worked in the Southern District until 1991, prosecuting corruption cases.
-Johnson returned to Paul, Weiss in 1992 and was elected partner at the firm in 1994.
+Johnson returned to Paul, Weiss in 1992 and was elected partner (the first African-American partner at the firm) in 1994.

-From 1998 to 2001, Johnson was general counsel of the Department of the Air Force under President Bill Clinton.